What issues can the Housing Ombudsman consider?

 Concerns about the level of service charge

-If you believe a fixed service charge is too high, you may be able to have it assessed by the Tribunal in relation to overall rent.
-Applications about the reasonableness or increase of a variable service charge may also be considered by the Tribunal.
-For more information, go to: https://www.justice.gov.uk/downloads/tribunals/residential-property/rent-assessment-guidance.pdf
+Applications about the reasonableness or increase of a variable service charge may also be considered by the First Tier Tribunal.
+For more information about this, go to https://www.justice.gov.uk/tribunals/residential-property#leasehold